FunkyBot/Django-IRC-Logs/README.md

 We are still working on this.

 These were pulled off a bouncer we had set up for a little over a year and a half.
-This isn't a complete list, but we thing it is enough for now.
+This isn't a complete list, but we think it is enough for now.